PRIMO stands for the Program for Research in Markets and Organizations.

 No. All participants will live together in the designated Harvard College House.

-Unfortunately, no. Due to existing programs and refurbishing activities across campus during the summer, the Program is limited to the facilities of assigned Harvard College House as well as Dudley House.
+Unfortunately, no. Due to existing programs and refurbishing activities across campus during the summer, the Program is limited to the facilities of assigned Harvard College House as well as Leverett House.
 Please also note that weekend meals are not included in the Program and very limited cooking facilities are available.

 No. PRIMO is participation in a residential community of researchers.